chandni0202/react-app/readme.md

 * Technologies Used
 * Setup & Execution
 * Running Unit Test cases
-* Screenshots and Video link for project demo
+* Video and Screenshots for project demo

 ## About the Project
 A react app to display data fetched from an API and perform various actions on that data.